olahallvall/FlowDance/README.md

 ![Distributed monolith](Docs/distributed-monolith.png)

 The picure below showes how easy a call chain gets created in the system.
 One more call can't hurt that bad!
 Or.. :)
-The use case is a trip book that includes car, hotel and flight.
+The sad truth is that it does hurts!

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)

+So how does FlowDance help us out when we have to base our solution on synchronous RPC-Calls?
-Remember that FlowDance wants to support Interservice Communication Between Microservices based on synchronous RPC-Calls.
+Remember that FlowDance wants to support communication between microservices based on synchronous RPC-calls.
+Event-driven architecture is out of scoop here.
+In short - by replacing System.Transactions.TransactionScope with FlowDance.Client.CompensationScope you have done half the job!

 **Components of FlowDance**:
     - **Client Library**: The prima ballerina, guiding services in their graceful movements.